 Terpenes are organic compounds found in organisms such as plants, insects, fruits, and flowers.
 They are what gives organisms their unique flavor profile and scent, and prove that aromatic responses matter.
 They give organisms odors that help repel pests and attract food.
 Most significantly, they enhance the response we have to food and flowers via our cannabinoid receptors.
 All together, this makes up their Terpene profile.

 You might not have ever heard of these compounds before, but you’ve encountered them often in your everyday life.
 When you walk through a rose garden, apply essential oils, or use rosemary to make your chicken smell amazing, you benefit from the aroma they produce.
-These organic compounds can be found in many products you already consume, such as beer and perfume.
+These organic compounds can be found in many products you already consume, such as beer, perfume, full spectrum cbd and even some broad spectrum cbd products.

 They are also present in the resin glands of cannabis plants.
 It is now widely believed that they contribute to the “high” a cannabis user feels.